The doctors and surgeons at the Southwest Scoliosis and Spine Institute treat Cervical Spondylosis

 Steroid injections provide temporary pain relief for many people.
 The following are the most popular neck pain procedures:

-• Radiofrequency ablation and medial branch block.
+- Radiofrequency ablation and medial branch block.
 In some situations of persistent neck discomfort, this technique is used.
-It has the ability to diagnose as well as treat a troublesome joint.
+It can diagnose as well as treat a troublesome joint.
 A local anesthetic is used to block the nerve that feeds the facet joint during the diagnostic stage of the surgery.
 If the pain goes away, your doctor may have found the root of your neck discomfort.
 The next step might use a more permanent pain blocker.
 This is accomplished by burning the nerves that feed the joint, a treatment known as radiofrequency ablation.
 An ablation usually provides pain relief for several months.
 However, if the nerve regenerates, pain may return.

 Although less intrusive than surgery, your doctor will only recommend steroid-based injections after a thorough examination.
 Additionally, your doctor will discuss the risks and advantages of steroid-based injections for your particular disease with you.